MikMakQT/Lunchbot/README.md

 LounasBotti

 ## Introduction
 This Python project focuses on scraping restaurant menus in the Lappeenranta area and sharing them on a designated Slack channel.
-The goal is to streamline the process of choosing a restaurant among a group of people by allowing them to vote interactively.
+Users can vote and voting results will be updated automatically.

 ## Key Features
 1. **Web Scraping:** The project utilizes web scraping to extract relevant information from restaurant menus' HTML pages.